Advancing Rare Disease Therapies Through an FDA Rare Disease Innovation Hub

 October 16, 2024 | 10am-2:30pm (eastern)

-During this public meeting, FDA seeks to gather public comment in the following areas:
+During this public meeting, FDA sought to gather public comment in the following areas:

 Note the deadline to request to present stakeholder input was September 25.

-Registrants may request to make oral presentations during the meeting when registering.
-See meeting Federal Register Notice for further information regarding submitting comments to the docket.
+Registrants were able to request to make oral presentations during the meeting when registering.

 More about the Rare Disease Innovation Hub